hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Supporting _repeated_ synchronization means that the export from system A and import to system B can happen over and over again without needlessly duplicating items.
 Supporting _one-way_ synchronization means that changes in the system with the exporter role propagate reliably to the system with the importer role, but not in the reverse direction.
 Some of the constraints here arise from the fact that the two systems may not directly connect, and the import may be time-delayed from the export.

-This limited solution for export/import synch may also be used for more direct system-to-system transfers such as service-to-service data transfers, repeated data access requests or data migrations, although some of those use cases could be solved much better with direct negotiation of features.
+This limited solution for export/import sync may also be used for more direct system-to-system transfers such as service-to-service data transfers, repeated data access requests or data migrations, although some of those use cases could be solved much better with direct negotiation of features.

 ### Always include 'uid' and 'updated'